 - Did you perform a Cross-Sectional tolerance analysis to justify them or just playing it safe?

 - Do you have more than 6 tolerances in your stack?
-If Yes, perform RSS method and make sure gap is designed accordingly.
-RSS method will loosen tolerances due to statistical improbability of worse case scenario being equal to being struck by lightening in your lifetime.
+If Yes, perform the RSS method and make sure the gap is designed accordingly.
+The RSS method will loosen tolerances due to the statistical improbability of the worst-case scenario occurring, which is equivalent to being struck by lightning in your lifetime.

 - Can you design out tight tolerances withs SAT (Smart Assembly Features), intrinsic adjustment?
 For example, machine slots in a substrate to create deflective beams with engineered clamp forces: The Dark Art of FEA can make Cheap & Easy parts

 - Can compound machining solve the tolerance problem?
 Can stacking parts and then final machining of critical features eliminate piece part tolerance +/- .001?
 If yes, do it.

 Whew, there are many concepts there that I’m sure you never heard of or don’t fully understand.
 To engineer like a boss, you have to learn and understand their fundamental principles.
 Definitely research them on Google to gain a better understanding, however, my goal is to address many of them right here in the Sunday Dispatches.
 Stay tuned!